Skip to content

 Minerals

 Minerals are elements that come from soil and water.
-They are necessary for 3 main reasons: building strong bones and teeth. controlling body fluids inside and outside cells. turning the food you eat into energy.
+They are necessary for 3 key reasons: building strong bones and teeth, controlling body fluids inside and outside cells, and turning the food you eat into energy.

 Selenium plays a critical role in reproduction, thyroid hormone metabolism, DNA synthesis and protection from infection.
-It also plays a vital role in boosting antioxidant activity in the body and providing protection against free radical damage.
-More about Selenium
+The mineral also plays a vital role in boosting antioxidant activity in the body and providing protection against free radical damage.
+Read more on Selenium here.

-Zinc improves immune resilience by regulating the function of white blood cells and helping to curtail the progression of viral flu and cold symptoms.
+Zinc improves immune resilience by regulating the function of white blood cells and helping to curtail the progression of viral cold and flu symptoms.
 Zinc is also an important nutrient for healthy growth and development, muscle repair, DNA synthesis, fertility, reproduction and sexual function.
-More about Zinc
+Read more on Zinc here.

-Magnesium is a natural tranquiliser as it functions to relax skeletal muscles as well as smooth muscles of blood vessels and the gastrointestinal tract.
-Thanks to this function, magnesium may also be helpful for nervousness, anxiety and muscle cramps.
-It also helps restore energy levels.
-More about Magnesium
+Magnesium, in the highly bioavailable form of Magnesium Malate, is a natural tranquiliser known to relax skeletal muscles and smooth muscles of blood vessels and the gastrointestinal tract.
+Thanks to this function, Magnesium may also be helpful for nervousness, anxiety, low energy and muscle cramps.
+Read more on Magnesium Malate here.

 Iodine’s most important role is to ensure healthy thyroid function as it helps to regulate the production of the thyroid hormones thyroxine (T4) and triiodothyronine (T3).
-It also supports cognitive function, a strong nervous system and a healthy, energy yielding metabolism.
-More about Iodine (from potassium iodide)
+It also supports cognitive function, a strong nervous system and a healthy, energy-yielding metabolism.
+Read more on Iodine (from potassium iodide) here.

 Botanical Extracts

-A popular Ayurvedic herb, as an adaptogen, Ashwagandha contributes to increased mental performance and focus.
-An ally during menopause, it helps address menopause depression / mood swings.
-Ashwagandha can help reduce anxiety, by boosting the production of GABA - an important natural tranquilizer in the brain.
-More about Ashwagandha
+A popular Ayurvedic herb and adaptogen, Ashwagandha contributes to increased mental performance and focus.
+An ally during menopause, it helps address menopause-related depression and mood swings.
+When taken regularly, Ashwagandha can also help reduce anxiety, by boosting the production of GABA – an important natural tranquiliser in the brain.
+Read more on Ashwagandha here.

-The important health benefits of sage include its ability to improve brain function, support digestive health and provide metabolic support.
-During the menopause, sage is known to help alleviate associated menopausal symptoms.
-More about Sage
+A common herb, Sage is known to improve brain function, support digestive health and provide metabolic support.
+During menopause, Sage is known to help alleviate associated menopausal symptoms.
+Read more on Sage here.

-A spice used in India for thousands of years in cooking and as a medicinal herb, Turmeric has powerful anti-inflammatory and antibacterial effects and is a very strong antioxidant.
+A spice used in India for thousands of years in cooking and herbal medicine, Turmeric has powerful anti-inflammatory, antioxidant and antibacterial effects.
 It also supports the liver and detoxification pathways.
-More about Turmeric Extract
+Read more on Turmeric Extract here.

 Omega 3’s

-Flaxseed oil is particularly rich in omega-3 fatty acids in the form of alpha-linolenic acid.
-Omega-3 fatty acids have been demonstrated to reduce inflammation in all systems, increase the radiance and elasticity of the skin and boost the immune system.
-More about Flaxseed Oil
+Flaxseed oil is rich in omega-3 fatty acids in the form of alpha-linolenic acid (ALA).
+Omega-3 fatty acids have been shown to reduce inflammation in all systems, increase the radiance and elasticity of the skin and boost the immune system.
+Read more on Flaxseed Oil here.